Posts Tagged ‘high severity’

 Rated as critical, is a collection of six out-of-bound, invalid write, or heap use-after-free memory corruption problems discovered by a member of the Google Chrome Security team.
 Some of the problems were potentially exploitable and allowed for remote code execution.
 Also rated as critical, but not exploitable in Thunderbird because scripting is disabled, are a use-after-free after resizing a playing video and another collection of memory safety issues.

 There are also fixes at a high severity for DOM SVG Zoom events and a XSS-related access vulnerability.
-Finally, there was moderate-rated problem where information about paths could leak through the control.
+Finally, there was moderate-rated problem where information about paths could leak.
 Again, most of these issues affect Thunderbird but some may not be exploitable because of disabled scripting.

 Updates to Firefox 21 and Thunderbird 17.0.6 should go through the automatic update system in each application; if users have disabled updates, the new versions are on the Firefox and Thunderbird download pages.
 Firefox 17.0.6 ESR and Thunderbird 17.0.6 ESR can also download, though users should remember these versions are for larger organizations.

 Friday, February 22, 2013 @ 02:02 PM gHale

 Google fixed nine high-severity vulnerabilities in its Chrome browser, as well as a dozen other flaws with the release of Chrome 25.

 In Chrome 25 Google also disabled the MathML implementation in the browser, fixing what it said is a serious security problem.

 “We’ve also resolved a high severity security issue by disabling MathML in this release.
 The WebKit MathML implementation isn’t quite ready for prime time yet but we are excited to enable it again in a future release once the security issues have been addressed,” said Jason Kersey of Google.